Love it or hate it, Twitter has become the new “word of mouth” and has given customers a whole new level of power.

 Just because you can’t see you customers face-to-face, it’s important to make an effort to get to know them.
 Social media is, after all “social”; it’s all about interaction and communication.

 The more you interact with your customers online, the better your relationship will be.
 So if someone sends you a tweet, reply, and, more importantly, don’t take three days to do it.
 If someone retweets your message, thank them and strike up a conversation; they’re much more likely to start following what you do more closely if they think you care.
+You can start your following in a massive way to hire the growth service.
+You can do it county wise.
+For instance, you can buy USA Twitter followers if you stay there.

 It’s important to react to all the posts you see, not just the negative ones.
 Positivity generates positivity, so always spread the good news too.
 And not just yours, your customer’s too.